 Vegan Puff Pastry Pie with Tenderstem and creamy lentils

-- 2 tbsp vegan 'butter' block margarine
+- 2 tablespoon vegan 'butter' block margarine

 - 1 leek